 Cost about $50

 The Husky (Home Depot brand) 100-piece set has 71 sockets, one 3/8-in.-drive, 6-in.-long extension bar and one 3-in.-long 1/4-in. extension bar.
-This set offers the largest socket assortment for the price.
+The Husky socket set offers the largest socket assortment for the price.
 You’ll give up laser etching, and the stamped markings are small.
 But the ratchets have a full polish finish and quick-release and lever-reverse mechanisms.
 The ratchet tooth count (54) requires a 6.6-degree movement.
 Our biggest complaint about this set is the case—the sockets are difficult to remove.